 This year, however, I was more on the fence than ever before.
 Last year, there had been some complaints about the spamminess of the event; that it encourages quantity over quality.
-No matter whether your PRs (Pull Request) are accepted or not, you’ll get your shirt.
+No matter whether your PRs (Pull Request) is accepted or not, you’ll get your shirt.
 It’s actually easy just to spam a few readme.md updates and be done with it.

 But this year, the problem got completely out of control.
 Twitter became kind of crazy with plenty of users tweeting about the absolutely useless pull requests their repositories were bombarded with.

-Examples to follow:
+A few examples to follow:

 And there was a ton of absolutely worthless garbage out there: